 Gleemania is back!
-It’s been a hard day’s four-months’ night without the show, but we’re feeling better now, since Glee is all you need.
-And talk about starting with a bang with tonight's Season 5 premiere, as we get new couples, tons of Beatles tunes, and the Klaine-gagement that still has a bawling like a baby.
+It’s been a hard day’s four-months’ night without the show, but we’re better, better, better, since Glee is all you need.
+Tonight's Season 5 premiere starts things with a bang, as we get new couples, tons of Beatles tunes, and the Klaine-gagement that still has a bawling like a baby.
 Best Glee season premiere ever?
 It just might have been!

 Indeed, it’s time for our recap of Season 5, Episode 1: “Love Love Love,” so grab the latest issue of Manny Pedi magazine, help yourself to a free Lexus, and please stay away from large buckets of rancid meat.

 We’re Falling in Love With Klaine Over and Over Throughout Eternity

 We’re just gonna go ahead and cut right to the chase by recapping the last scene first!
 C’mon, that’s what we all really want to talk about, right?
 So what did you think of Kurt saying yes (!) to Blaine’s proposal?
 Because if you ask us, there is now no doubt at all that Klaine is meant to be together forever.
 As if there ever were any doubt.

 Like, did you hear Blaine’s proposal?
 OMG!
 There’s no way anyone could have said no to that proposal: It was seriously the greatest speech in human history (with apologies to the Gettysburg address).
 We’re pretty sure that the most repellant guy in the world could have proposed to us with that speech — say, Kim Jong-Il or David Hasselhoff — and we still would have said yes.
 (Okay, maybe we wouldn’t have said yes to David Hasselhoff.)